eigenform/ember/docs/design/front.rst

        jump/call, use the cached target address
     2. If the fetch block for this program counter is terminated by a return instruction, use the L0 RAP
-    3. If the fetch block for this program counter is terminated by a biased-taken branch, use the cached target address
+    3. If the fetch block for this program counter is terminated by a *biased-taken* conditional branch, use the cached target address

     The strategy for determining which control-flow instruction to use is:

+    1. Find the cacheline in an fully-associative storage
-    1. Go to the offset of the entrypoint into the fetch block
+    2. Go to the offset of the entrypoint into the fetch block
-    2. Find the first instruction which is predicted-taken
+    3. Select the first instruction which is unconditionally-taken or predicted-taken

     3. Invoke the appropriate L0 predictor
     4. If no instruction is predicted-taken, predict the next-sequential block